JvanKatwijk/qt-dab/README.md

   * Qt-DAB provides detailed information (including strength and a spectrum view) on the audio in audio services service,
   * Qt-DAB recognizes and interprets  *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, shows them and displays the transmitters on a map,
   * Qt-DAB supports *dumping* of the input data of the DAB channel (Warning: produces large raw files!) into `.sdr` files or `.xml` file formats and playing them again later (see section on xml format),
-  * Qt-DAB supports *saving audio*, either as uncompressed ".wav" files (samplerate 48000, two channels) or saving *aac* frames from DAB+ services for processing by e.g. VLC,
+  * Qt-DAB supports *saving audio*, either as uncompressed ".wav" files (samplerate 48000, two channels) or saving *HeAAC* frames from DAB+ services for processing by e.g. VLC,
   * Qt-DAB supports showing and saving the ensemble content description and provides advanced scanning possibilities,
   * Qt-DAB supports handling *ip* output from data packets,
-  * Qt-DAB supports sending *TPEG output* - when configured - as datagrams to port 8888;
+  * Qt-DAB supports sending *TPEG output* - when configured - as datagrams to port 8888,
   * Qt-DAB supports (automatic) *EPG* detection and building up a time table,
   * Qt-DAB-6.X supports decoding and displaying  *journaline* when transmitted as subservice,
   * Qt-DAB offers *scheduling* of some operations on services for up to 7 days;
-  * Qt-DAB allows running an arbitrary anmount of services from tne current ensemble as *background service*. with the output sent to a file,
+  * Qt-DAB allows running an arbitrary amount of services from tne current ensemble as *background service*. with the output sent to a file,
   * Qt-DAB offers options to select other bands, i.e. the L-Band, or channel descriptions from a user provided file and it supports obsolete modes (Mode II and Mode IV), *The Qt-DAB implementation provides a clean device interface, it is easy to add other devices.